 With the special regulations, this area is specifically managed to be a trout hatchery for trophy-size lunkers.
 And because of this, you’ll find the most beautifully fat trout in all of Texas here!
 It’s not for nothing that it’s been named one of the spots for the best trout fishing in the US, and among the top 100 trout streams in the country.

-Not only this, but the native trout population is boosted by the winter trout stockings.
+Not only this, but the wild born trout population is boosted by the winter trout stockings.
 On the Guadalupe alone, around 18,000 rainbow trout are released every year to allow fishers to try their hand at catching a trout.